Police officers can make mistakes in a DUI investigation which violate the law. Below is a list of Aizman Law Firm’s top five.

 Law enforcement officers are required to write up a detailed account of the timeline and events of your arrest.
 Sometimes, these reports are less than accurate if written anywhere between hours and days after your arrest.
 Depending on what type of mistake is made in the report will determine if it is relevant to a case.
 For example, if an officer were to copy/paste portions of a report from a different persons report with incorrect names that could potentially make a significant difference in a case including the DMV hearing.

 Police officers are not infallible.
 In fact, case records are filled with countless examples of officers who cut corners, make rash decisions, and commit oversights which violate citizen rights.
 That is certainly true in the context of California DUI arrests.
 Using a law enforcement officer’s mistakes during their DUI investigation against them can be an effective defense to avoid DUI conviction.
 It is possible to use these mistakes either to get the charges completely dismissed or to challenge the officer’s legal approach to the arrest and build a strong defense that may encourage the prosecution to reduce your charges.
 There are many potential mistakes that a police officer can make.

-With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a the best DUI attorney in the los angeles area.
 Law enforcement officers are required to follow certain protocols for a DUI arrest to be legal.
-It is important to try to remember the details of your arrest and share them with your attorney because it is likely that there is at least one mistake or minor problem that your attorney can use as a defense in an attempt to get your charges dismissed or reduced.
-At the Aizman Law Firm, our experienced DUI attorneys can help you with questions you might have about the entire DUI process and penalties for an offender.
-If you need to speak to a DUI attorney about your DUI case, please call our office at: (818) 351-9555.
+It is important to try to remember the details of your arrest and share them with your attorney because it is possible that that the arresting police officer did not follow protocol or pulled you over without sufficient probable cause.
+At the Aizman Law Firm, our experienced DUI attorneys can help you with questions you might have about the entire DUI process and what you can expect.
+If you would like to have a free confidential consultation about your case, please call our office at: (818) 351-9555.